chapel-lang/chapelcon25-demos/ParallelIterators/01_serial/README.md

 ## Limitations of serial iterators
 So far, the iterators we've seen have been _serial_ iterators.
 They can only be used as part of serial 'for' loops (or bracket loops, which fall back to serial iteration).
-Thus, the following code will not work:
+Thus, the following code will not compile:

 ```Chapel
 forall i in myThree {}